alex-dishen/todo-app/README.md

 ### 🔗 **Live preview** of the project is [here](https://alex-dishen.github.io/todo-app/).

 ## **Features**
-* Create todo
+* Create collection
-* Update todo write where it is
+* Update collection's name
-* Delete todo
+* Delete collection
+* Store tasks inside collections
+* Create task
+* Update task's name just by clicking on it
-* Check accomplished tasks
+* Check task as accomplished
+* Delete task
 * Local storage

 ## **Outcome**
 * Used **React**
 * Used **Redux Toolkit**
 * Used **StyledComponents**
-* Learned why we need Redux and how to use it
+* Learned how to use Redux
-* Learned StyledComponents
+* Learned StyledComponents way of styling
+* Improved skills of storing and retrieving data

 ## **Getting Started**
 ```